Bus Pass replacement fee change – £12.50 from 1 June 2021

 Please note the Civic Offices is still closed for this service and you cannot attend in person.
 Please either telephone or e-mail your enquiry.

 Reading Borough Council gives notice of the publication of its concessionary bus fares scheme for older and disabled people, as part of the English National Concessionary Travel Scheme (ENCTS), in accordance with and subject to the relevant provisions of the Transport Act 1985, the Transport Act 2000, the Concessionary Bus Travel Act 2007 and all associated secondary legislation.

 Reading Borough residents who turned 60 on or before 5 April 2010 are entitled to a free bus pass on all local buses in the Reading urban area between 9.30am and 11pm, Monday to Friday and anytime at weekends and on bank holidays.
 Residents who turn 60 on or after 6 April 2010 should check eligibility.

 Passes are not valid on football or rugby buses.

 You can apply to replace a pass if it is lost or damaged.
-The replacement fee is £10.
+The replacement fee is £10; it will be £12.50 from 01 June 2021.
 If your pass was stolen and you have a valid crime reference number (CRN) from Thames Valley Police, you can apply for a free replacement.

-Reading Borough residents who cannot hold a driver’s license on medical grounds or with limited mobility can apply for a disability bus pass.
+Reading Borough residents who cannot hold a driver’s license on medical grounds or with limited mobility can apply for a disability bus pass (Access Pass).
 You may use your pass at any time on weekdays, weekends and bank holidays and you may also be able to travel for free on Readibus if you meet their eligibility criteria.
-Carers may also qualify for free bus travel as a companion.
+Carers may also qualify for free bus travel as a companion (Access Companion Pass).

 For more information on concessionary bus passes please call 0118 937 3767 or use our online enquiry form.